 If you ever run out of content to share, SocialPilot can save your day.
 The tool has RSS, where you can program to share posts whenever your favorite blogger posts content.

-Analytics are easy to understand and have a modern design:
+Analytics is easy to understand and have a modern design:

 It also suggests relevant and fresh content that your audience will love to read and share.

 You can find the most recent curated content suggestions by filtering your search based on keywords for content published in the past 24 hours.

 Another important thing you see in most of the tools is that you can invite team members to collaborate at SocialPilot.

 Last but not least, it provides a browser extension that allows you to choose and post while navigating your favorite websites.

 Just like the other tools mentioned earlier, Edgar allows you to schedule your posts on social media.

 Currently, it supports Twitter, Facebook (pages and groups), and LinkedIn (profiles and company pages).
 The slight difference is that it provides an auto-generated content.

 When you post a link, for example, and click the auto-generated content button, it scans the article and provides you a different variation of text for your post.

 MeetEdgar also allows you to recycle your posts to reach a more significant percentage of traffic from the same content posted later.
 You can store all your updates online in a category-based library.

 This library remains even after you posted your updates once.
 With MeetEdgar, you can create as many update categories as you'd like.